open-telemetry/opentelemetry-collector-contrib/receiver/mongodbatlasreceiver/documentation.md

 ### mongodbatlas.disk.partition.utilization.average

-The maximum percentage of time during which requests are being issued to and serviced by the partition.
+The percentage of time during which requests are being issued to and serviced by the partition.

 MongoDB Metrics DISK_PARTITION_UTILIZATION